Vicinity Vision Transformer: Experiments

-{\textbf{Image Classification with Different Input Size}} Table \ref{table: ablate resolution} lists the performances of VVT with a higher input resolution i.e., 384.
+{\textbf{Image Classification with Different Input Size}} Table \ref{table: ablate resolution} lists the performance of VVT with higher input resolution i.e., 384.
 Obviously, larger input resolution leads to better top-1 accuracy but requires larger computation.
-Compared to Swin\cite{liu2021swin}, VVT achieves better results with similar or lower computational overhead.
+Compared to competing methods such as ViT\cite{dosovitskiy2020image}, Swin\cite{liu2021swin} and CVT\cite{wu2021cvt}, VVT achieves better results with fewer parameters and a comparable computational overhead. \\

+\textbf{Analysis of Overlapping Patch Embedding and Convolutional Feed-Forward.} In standard VVT, we adopt the overlapping patch embedding module and Convolutional Feed-Forward proposed by Wang \etal~\cite{wang2022pvtv2}.
+Both modules may also contribute to locality bias and improve results~\cite{wu2021cvt}.
+Table~\ref{table: overlapping patch embed} ablates our Vicinity Attention without these two modules, compared to existing methods under the same setting.
+As shown, we observe that without the contribution of the overlapping patch embedding and convolutional feed-forward, VVT also outperforms competing methods in both CIFAR-10 and ImageNet-1k which shows the efficacy of our attention method.

-{\textbf{Image Classification Throughputs}} Fig.\ref{fig: through} illustrates actual image throughputs of the proposed VVT compared to PVTv2\cite{wang2022pvtv2} and Swin transformer\cite{liu2021swin}, we run the test on one local 2080 Ti GPU with 10 Gb memory.
-Since the theoretical computational complexity of Vicinity attention is $O(N(2d)^2 + 2d^2)$, in low resolution regime where sequence length $N$ does not dominate the complexity, VVT shows relatively slow speed compared to PVTv2\cite{wang2022pvtv2} and Swin\cite{liu2021swin}.
-However, when input resolution is gradually increased, the VVT starts demonstrating better inference speed, while competing methods exhaust GPU memory in the high resolution regime.
+{\textbf{Throughput}} Fig.~\ref{fig: through} illustrates actual image throughputs of the proposed VVT compared to PVTv2\cite{wang2022pvtv2} and Swin transformer\cite{liu2021swin}.
+We run the test on one local 2080 Ti GPU with 10 Gb memory.
+Since the theoretical computational complexity of Vicinity attention is $O(N(2d)^2 + 2d^2)$, in low resolution regime where sequence length $N$ does not dominate the complexity, VVT shows a relatively slow speed compared to PVTv2\cite{wang2022pvtv2} and Swin\cite{liu2021swin}.
+When the input resolution is gradually increased, the VVT starts demonstrating better inference speed, while competing methods exhaust GPU memory in the high-resolution regime.
+In summary, due to the better overall efficiency curve we consider slightly increased time consumption in the low-resolution regime is a price worth paying for our better accuracy.